contextgraph/agent/README.md

 - Node.js 18 or higher
 - Active contextgraph.dev account

-The agent uses the Claude Agent SDK by default.
-If you prefer to use the Claude CLI (legacy mode), set `USE_CLAUDE_SDK=false` and ensure Claude CLI is installed and available in PATH (`claude --version`).
+The agent uses the Claude Agent SDK for execution.

 ## Quick Start